ZachYarbrough/portfolio/posts/setting-up-nvim.md

 This is test text to see how the blockquote component works.
 If it looks good, I will use it for the blog.

-> [!INFO]
-> This is useful when you are editing a file and want to see the changes you made in another file.

 > [!NOTE]
 > This is useful **test** when you are editing a file and want to see the changes you made in another file.